EmiOnGit/timescale/README.md

 # Timescale

-Library for processing of timeseries data in python
+Library for processing of time series data in python.